amcneil36/amcneil36.github.io/blogs/defect-management-recommendations.md

 # Defect Management Recommendations

+It can be difficult to determine how to choose between working on defects and working on features.
+It might also be unclear as to how much time should be spent working on defects.
+We will discuss some options out there for how to answer these questions.
+We will start by discussing defect management recommendations for departments of one team where there is just one team working on a product.
+After that, we will discuss defect management recommendations for departments where multiple teams are working on the same product.

+## One team working on a product

 How do we prioritize between defects and enhancements?
 	• Fully allocate 1 or 2 people to support every sprint where they will do support no matter what ○ Predictable velocity but might cause someone to be working on a lower priority item than the feature